1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Around 1976, Walter Breen recorded it as Breen-2255 in his comprehensive encyclopedia.
-The combination of technical excellence and historical documentation makes FS-101 a benchmark variety that continues to influence modern doubled die collecting standards and market valuations.
+The combination of technical excellence and historical documentation makes FS-101 a benchmark variety.
+It continues to influence modern doubled die collecting standards and market valuations decades after its discovery.

 1970-S Double Die Obverse Penny FS-101 (RD) Price/Grade Chart